telerik/kendo-ui-core/docs/web/combobox/overview.md

       });
     </script>

-## Data Binding
+#### Initialize the ComboBox by binding it to a remote data service

-The ComboBox can be bound to both local arrays and remote data service via the `DataSource` component<&mdash;>-</&mdash;>an abstraction for local and remote data.
-Local arrays are appropriate for limited value options, while remote data binding is better for larger data sets.
-With remote data-binding, items will be loaded on-demand, when they are displayed.
-The `DataSource` component can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).
+The ComboBox can be bound to remote data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
+Remote data binding is appropriate for larger data sets, so that items are loaded on-demand, when displayed.
+The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

-###### Example - bind to a remote service
+###### Example

     <input id="comboBox" />